 Extend your worship experience by being part of a Sunday morning class.
-In addition to our program for children and youth, we have ten different classes for adults every Sunday!
+In addition to our programs for children and youth, we have nine different classes for adults every Sunday!
 In each, we focus on engaging God’s Word and enjoying fellowship with God’s people.
 These smaller “congregational communities” offer a home for sharing lives as well as learning.
 It is here that a true sense of community can be built.
-We have one class at 8.45 for those attending the early morning chapel service.
-Nine others meet during the discipleship hour between the Sanctuary services at 10.10 am.
+We have one class at 8.45 for those attending the early morning Chapel service.
+Eight others meet during the discipleship hour between the Sanctuary services at 10.10 am.
 There’s one for every age, stage and taste.
 Further information is available at the Connection Center on Sunday mornings.

 Walking with God and beginning a career can sometimes be a challenge to do at the same time.
 Come connect with others as we lay a foundation for a lifetime of using our gifts and skills for God’s kingdom.
 Primarily for adults in their 20s and early 30s.